 The Corporate Tax Planning Law Review: Austria

-In recent years, the OECD's initiative against base erosion and profit shifting (BEPS) and its corresponding implementations at EU level (e.g., the Anti-Tax Avoidance Directive (ATAD)) strongly influenced Austrian tax legislation.
+In recent years, the OECD's initiative against base erosion and profit shifting (BEPS) and its corresponding implementations at EU level (e.g., the Anti Tax Avoidance Directive (ATAD)) strongly influenced Austrian tax legislation.
 This development aggravated cross-border tax planning.
-Conversely, it equalised inter-state tax competition and prevented a certain 'race to the bottom'.
-The developments in this important field, as well as some current and coming important topics are described in Section III.
+Conversely, it equalised interstate tax competition and prevented a certain 'race to the bottom'.
+Recent developments in this important field are described in Section III.

 Section II broadly covers the basic elements of corporate taxation that have to be taken into account when planning for a transaction relating to Austria.
-In this context also the most important recent and past developments are addressed.
+In this context, the most important recent and past developments are addressed.

-Section IV eventually outlines a few of the implications of recent jurisdiction on tax planning based on recent court decisions, whereas Section V closes with a brief outlook.
+Section IV outlines a few of the implications of recent jurisdiction on tax planning based on recent court decisions.

 Some of the major cornerstones of the Austrian corporate tax regime – and therefore key factors of high importance in terms of tax planning – are addressed in this section.